nocke/jekyll.nocke.de/_pages/work_EN.md

 ## Experiences & Technologies

-When I got self-employed I started working an smaller full-stack projects for various Hamburg media agency. – **„LAMP“** =&nbsp;`Linux`, `Apache`, `MySQL`, `PHP` and `html`, `CSS`&thinsp;&amp;&thinsp;plenty of `jQuery`, naturally.
+When I got self-employed I started working an smaller full-stack projects for various Hamburg media agencies. – **„LAMP“** =&nbsp;`Linux`, `Apache`, `MySQL`, `PHP` and `html`, `CSS`&thinsp;&amp;&thinsp;plenty of `jQuery`, naturally.

 Then I got a row of projects to work on at the SPIEGEL News Magazine: Responsive Design, Javascript Apps, self-service portals including styling, javascript und connecting templates (JSP, JSTL, EJS, JSX, …) to the respective backends.

-With the rise of `NodeJS` all of a sudden JavaScript became a viable option for the backend, alternative to Java or PHP, becoming instantly my backend language of choice.
+With the rise of `NodeJS` suddenly JavaScript became a viable option for the backend, alternative to Java or PHP, instantly becoming my backend language of choice.

 First working on an `Angular.js` project, then contributing to a number of `React.js` sites, which I like a tad better.
 I also gathered experience with REST-APIs, micro services and newer technologies like [GraphQL](http://graphql.org/learn/){:target="_blank"}.

 Regarding CSS ui libraries and layout systems, I worked with `bootstrap` und `ant-design`.

-And I really fancy [`Jeet`](http://jeet.gs/){:target="_blank"}, as it is a little less obstrusive from my angle, and you can handle a lot of layout matters through pretty elegant mixins.
+And I really fancy [`Jeet`](http://jeet.gs/){:target="_blank"}, as it is a little less obstrusive from my angle, and you can handle a lot of layout matters through pretty elegant, compact mixins.
 Beside complex frameworks, a [solid base of custom classes](https://github.com/nocke/musterknabe/){:target="_blank"} can also often do the job.

 In terms of **build-tools / task-handlern / bundlern** I have worked time and again with `make`, `ant` und `maven`.
 In past years, `npm`, `gulp` and naturally `webpack` for react.js came to the list.